Why is this medication prescribed?

 Swallow the tablets whole; do not split, chew, or crush them.
 If any of the tablets are broken or crushed, do not touch them with your bare hands.

-Your doctor may increase or decrease your dose of bosutinib during your treatment.
-This depends on how well the medication works for you and on the side effects that you experience.
+Your doctor may temporarily or permanently stop your treatment or adjust your dose of bosutinib depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.
 Continue to take bosutinib even if you feel well.
 Do not stop taking bosutinib without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

 Before taking bosutinib,

 - tell your doctor and pharmacist if you are allergic to bosutinib or any of the ingredients in bosutinib tablets.
 Ask your pharmacist for a list of the ingredients.